 Dawn Seibert, Chief of Staff, CFANS Research and Graduate Programs

-Frances Homans, Professor and Head, Applied Economics and Agricultural Education and Communication
+Frances Homans, Professor and Head, Department of Applied Economics and Agricultural Education and Communication

 Rebecca Swenson, Assistant Professor, Agricultural Education & Communication